'Nuff Said (Ike & Tina Turner album): Recording and release

 'Nuff Said was recorded at the Turner's own Bolic Sound studio in 1971.
-It features a two-part instrumental track as the title song.
+Unlike previous releases, their last name is not included on the album cover.
+The album features a two-part instrumental track as the title song.
 No singles were released from the album in the U.S., but it charted at No. 108 on the Billboard Top LPs and No. 21 on the Soul LPs charts.
 In 1972, "What You Don't See (Is Better Yet)" was released as a single in Brazil.

 Critical reception

-Record World (November 6, 1971): "Like a book you can't put down, Ike and Tina's new album is one you can't turn off.
-Once heard, it has to be heard and heard again.
-No question this will bust blocks and immediately."
+'Nuff Said received positive reviews at the time of its release with some calling it their best album to date.
+Record World chose the album as one of their Picks of the Week.